reacan/digisnacks/content/post/bash_scripting_ai/index.en.md

 ```
 {{< /expandable >}}

-AI will steal people's jobs, there is no doubt about that, but at the same time it will change the way people work.
+No doubt AI will steal people's jobs, but at the same time it will change the way people work.

 However I think unemployment is least of our worries when it comes to AI.
 It does have a scary potential.